datagrok/dialogue/README.md

 ### Protocol Problems

-- **Storage.** Traditional e-mail models a store-and-forward post office system.[^1] The burden is on the recipient to accept all mail and store it until processing.
+- **Storage.** Traditional e-mail models a store-and-forward post office system.
+The burden is on the recipient to accept all mail and store it until processing.
 Per DJB's [Internet Mail 2000][], "mail storage should be the sender's responsibility."
 - **Forged headers.** One of the main reasons spam e-mail is so difficult to deal with is because mail headers are completely untrustable.
 Mail should be authentic (cryptographically signed) by default.
 - **Snooping**.
 Seasoned internet users know that credit card numbers cannot be sent through e-mail.
 New users do not and sometimes get burned.
 Mail should be private (encrypted) by default.
 - **Abstractions.** Instant messages, message boards, Usenet, SMTP e-mail, blogs, and RSS feeds are all variations on the theme of "send a message through the Internet to one or a number of recipients."
 I propose that all of the use cases that these disparate protocols provide could be implemented using a single protocol, within a single interface.
 - **Imprecise requirements.** It is notoriously difficult to build a parser and validator for an internet e-mail address.
 The base level of functionality should insist on strict conformance to the published spec.
 Spec should be designed with ease of implementation in mind.

-[^1]: And unlike a meatspace postal system, the delivery vehicle for electronic mail is not a big truck that you can just dump stuff on; it is a series of tubes.

 ### Interface Problems